abcnishant007/Collaborator-Map/README.md

-# 🧠 ScholarAffiliationMapper
+# Collaborator-Map

-**ScholarAffiliationMapper** is a Python-based academic tool that helps you:
-- Fetch coauthors from a Google Scholar profile
-- Use AI (via DeepSeek running locally or remotely through Ollama) to infer their current institutional affiliations
-- Map their locations globally using geolocation and Folium
+Simple Agentic AI to determine the current affiliations of one's research colleagues

 ## 🚀 Features